Kieran815/restart_apache/README.md

 # restart_apache
-BASH script to restart apache
+BASH script to restart apache server

 ## Usage
 Clone the repository or download the latest release.